 Figure 1 Managing multiple cloud sites

-While SCVMM will be upgraded and continue to support individual cloud deployments, a new System Center product called App Controller (code name was Concero) will offer control of multiple cloud deployments, both private (on-premise) and public (Azure).
-For the 2010 RTM release there will be support only for public Azure and private deployments but other vendors are expected to take advantage of its extensibility.
+While SCVMM will be upgraded and continue to support individual cloud deployments, a new System Center product called App Controller (code name was Concero) will offer control of multiple cloud deployments.
+App Controller will allow a single pane of glass view into the Private Cloud (System Center 2012 and Hyper-V) and Windows Azure (Public Cloud).
 For example, Citrix has already announced that XEN virtual machines will be included in App Controller soon after RTM.

 This continues a process where the cloud provider shields the IT department from all concern about deploying and maintaining the hardware of servers and routers.
 The cloud infrastructure as a service (IaaS) can be assumed to exist, and IT staff should focus on providing applications and services to the organization.